AOEpeople/mpmd/README.md

 ### Command: `mpmd:dependencychecker:verify`

-This command compares the actual dependencies found in the code with the ones declared for a given module (specify with `-m <Module_Name>`)
+This command compares the actual dependencies detected by looking at the code with the ones declared for a given module (specify with `-m <Module_Name>`)

 Example:
 ```
 $ n98-magerun.phar mpmd:dependencycheck:verify -m Mage_Catalog app/code/core/Mage/Catalog